loethen/brain-training-games/data/blog/how-watching-jim-kwik-memory-video-changed-the-way-i-improve-memory.md

 <figcaption>Creating vivid mental images that connect with emotions makes information stick in your memory far better than simple repetition.
 Let your imagination run wild!</figcaption>
 </figure>

-If you're like me, thinking your memory's a mess, watch Jim Kwik's video (click here).
+If you're like me, thinking your memory's a mess, watch Jim Kwik's video (<a href="https://www.youtube.com/watch?v=5_xCz9DlSiY" rel="nofollow">click here</a>).
 Test his method with those ten foods—it'll show you how fun improving memory can be.
 It's all about imagination and emotion, waiting for you to spark it.

 But here's where I'll mix it up.
 I've made my own list—10 fruits I love that are good for you too.
 Use Kwik's body trick and make your own crazy connections.
 Can you improve memory with these?